Salary Sacrifice Calculator UK 2026/27

 Related: How to budget a £35,000 salary | Budgeting on £50,000

-Cycle to Work salary sacrifice calculator
+Cycle to work salary sacrifice calculator

 The Cycle to Work scheme lets you get a new bike and accessories through salary sacrifice, saving between 28% and 42% depending on your tax band.
 Your employer purchases the bike and you “hire” it through monthly salary deductions, typically over 12 or 18 months.